National ACT Test Dates

 # Tip 2: Fall of senior year: September is the best time to take the ACT.
 An additional advice to those students who are not confident about scoring well: Take the ACT in the junior year itself so you know where you stand with regards to the scores.
 Also, you will learn some tactics to take the test.
 Some colleges advise that you must have 2-3 ACT scores in hand before you begin applying.
 However, if you have the confidence to do well in the first time, you needn't waste time and energy in taking the ACT 2-3 times.

-# Tip 3: Sometimes choosing from the national ACT test dates also depends on the colleges that you are applying to.
+# Tip 3: Sometimes, the choice of dates also depends on the colleges that you are applying to.
 The admission dates of the colleges are an important factor.
-Usually, as a thumb rule, remember to keep a three-month gap between the national ACT test dates and the admission deadlines for colleges.
-This rule is condition to the fact that you take the ACT and get good scores in the first go itself.
+Usually, as a thumb rule, remember to keep a three-month gap between the date of testing and the admission deadlines for colleges.
+This rule is condition to the fact that you take the examination and get good scores in the first go itself.
 If you are not confident of this, follow the previous tip.

-# Tip 5: Don't choose dates immediately after high school exams: Usually, students take the ACT before taking the high school exams.
-If you aren't planning to do that, let there be a considerable gap between both the tests.
-You don't want to take the ACT in an exhausted state of mind.
+# Tip 5: Do not choose dates immediately after high school exams: Usually, students take the ACT before taking the high school exams.
+If you are not planning to do that, let there be a considerable gap between both the tests.
+After all, you do not want to take the ACT in an exhausted state of mind.